 “Everything is built by the lowest bidder”…

 To fix the problem, I used 4-inch vent duct, wire snips and metal tape.
-Metal tape is specifically designed for sealing air ducts; do not use the common “duct tape” because it will not last.
+HVAC metal tape is specifically designed for sealing air ducts; do not use the common “duct tape” because it will not last.

 The 4 inch duct pipe is snugged over the fan connector and taped securely to the fan with metal tape for an air tight seal.
 The 3 inch duct is slid inside the 4 inch duct and securely taped.
 This completes an air tight seal between the bathroom fan and the outside soffit vent.

 The fiberglass insulation is replaced around the fan and flexible duct, taking care to use a gentle bend in the duct to prevent kinks which would block the air flow.